bengriffin3/brainnet-medical-imaging/README.md

 Use scripts/colab_train.py
 ```

-Training results and model checkpoints are saved in `reports/` and `models/` directories.
+Trained models are saved in the `models` directory.